Q: What is a travel hack?

 Take a water bottle.
 I always forget this and regret it when I am dying of thirst on a long night flight and there is no crew to be seen.
 Just make sure your water bottle is empty when you go through x-ray screening and fill it up before you board, or even on the plane.

 Sleeping tablets!
-And I’m talking the ones prescribed from your doctor.
+If you’re like me and live at the bottom of the world (New Zealand!) you know what it’s like to take gruelling 12-17 hour flights (in economy class) before your next stop!
+I make no bones about it, I get sleeping tablets prescribed from my doctor.
 I have tried over the counter ones, but they just don’t cut it.
 If I’m flying a long haul night flight I’ll pop one after dinner.
 I ask my doctor for Temazepam or Lorazepam as one tablet will usually give me about 4 hours sleep with no hangover.
 I have also used Zopiclone, but hate the metallic taste that can last for 24 hours after.
 And here’s another tip: take another one (or just a half) the first night you sleep at your destination.
 I have learned that even if I feel tired and fall into bed by 8pm, I’ll often spring awake at 3 or 4am and that puts me behind for the entire holiday.
 A good night’s sleep the first night you arrive will set you up for the trip!

 Noise-cancelling headphones.
 The trick is they have to be noise cancelling!
 A regular headset is ok, but to keep out the screaming infants and that guy behind you that sneezes like he’s been hit by a bus, you need the good ones.
 Most people recommend Bose, but if you can’t afford them, anything with a padded ear will help.

 Multiboard power strip.
 I only travel with one power plug adapter (see my post here for what plugs are used around the world) and I can charge everything at once.
 It takes up almost no room at all and I can even use my hair straighteners if I need to be so flash.